 \subsection{Evaluation on Advanced Defense Methods}

-To further investigate the performance of our approach under advanced defense methods, we selected several official baselines from the NIPS 2017 competition~\cite{kurakin2018adversarial} for testing, such as HGD~\cite{DBLP:conf/cvpr/LiaoLDPH018}, R\&P~\cite{xie2017mitigating}, NIPS-r3, along with several classical methods for adversarial defense, such as JPEG~\cite{guo2017countering}, FD~\cite{liu2019feature}, ComDefend~\cite{DBLP:conf/cvpr/JiaWCF19}, NRP~\cite{DBLP:conf/cvpr/NaseerKHKP20}, RS~\cite{DBLP:conf/icml/CohenRK19}, Bit-Red~\cite{DBLP:conf/ndss/Xu0Q18}, to further test the performance of attacks under defense conditions.
+To further investigate the performance of our approach under advanced defense methods, we selected several official baselines from the NIPS 2017 competition~\citep{kurakin2018adversarial} for testing, such as HGD~\citep{DBLP:conf/cvpr/LiaoLDPH018}, R\&P~\citep{xie2017mitigating}, NIPS-r3, along with several classical methods for adversarial defense, such as JPEG~\citep{guo2017countering}, FD~\citep{liu2019feature}, ComDefend~\citep{DBLP:conf/cvpr/JiaWCF19}, NRP~\citep{DBLP:conf/cvpr/NaseerKHKP20}, RS~\citep{DBLP:conf/icml/CohenRK19}, Bit-Red~\citep{DBLP:conf/ndss/Xu0Q18}, to further test the performance of attacks under defense conditions.
 Here we test the attack performance with the integrated model and the single model (Inc-v3) respectively.
-The attack results for the integrated model are shown in Table~\ref{tab4}, and the results for the single model can be found in the \textbf{Supplementary Material {4}} .
+The attack results for the integrated model are shown in Table~\ref{tab4}.

 The results are impressive in that our attack method achieves an average attack success rate of 91.6\% $\sim$ 95.4\%, outperforming the previous VM(N)I-CT-FGSM method by 6.4\% $\sim$ 9.0\%, which also indicates the vulnerability and fragility of the existing defense methods.
-Therefore, the design for better defense mechanisms to improve the robustness of deep neural networks is a vital challenge that urgently needs to be addressed.